 Tunnel Mountain Village: The closest campground to Banff town, Tunnel Mountain Village is a huge campground offering fully serviced and some unserviced sites suitable for tents, campervans and motorhomes.
 It’s a very convenient base for sightseeing in Banff.
-Prices range from CAD $28 to $40 per night for camping.
+Prices start from CAD $29.25 per night for camping.
 Some sites have fire rings and allow campfires for a small additional fee.

 Lake Louise Campground: One of the most popular campgrounds in Banff National Park is the Lake Louise Campground.
 It’s a great campground if you want to get to Lake Louise and Moraine Lake early in the day, with campsites available all year round.
 Prices are CAD $28, with added fees for campfires.

 Two Jack Campground: Just 15 minutes from Banff and close to Lake Minnewanka, this campground has over 60 sites for a range of camping including tents and RVs.
 Camping fees are CAD $28 for lakeside spots.

 Johnston Canyon: Another great campground near some Banff National Park attractions, Johnston Canyon has over 130 sites with basic facilities.
 Prices are CAD $28 per night.

 All campgrounds can be booked on the Parks Canada website and should be reserved in advance, particularly in the summer season.